Comprehensive overview of genetics and hereditary diseases in rabbits

 Diagnosis: Genetic testing and observation.

-Treatment: No direct treatment; Prevention through conscious breeding.
+Treatment: No direct treatment; prevention through conscious breeding.

 Max factor

-Diagnosis: Eye exams, skull assessment.
+Diagnosis: Eye examinations, skull assessment.

-Treatment: Eye treatment, support for skull abnormalities.
+Treatment: Eye treatment, support for skull anomalies.

 Megacolon syndrome